-3. Creativity is about mapping your thoughts and understanding yourself.
+3. Creativity is about constantly finding and understanding yourself.

 4. Know what motivates and inspires you.

-5. Understand your relationship with design, work and money; and what they mean to you ultimately.
+5. Understand your relationship with design, work and money, and what they ultimately mean to you.

-6. Be progressive.
-Let go of your mental baggage and old mindset.
+6. Let go of your mental baggages and old mindsets and be progressive.

 9. Spend thousands of hours practising design.

-10. Be in an environment that allows you to grow creatively.
+10. Be in an environment that allows you to grow.